 This paper is made up of fifty (50) Multiple Choice Questions.
 Answer ALL questions by indicating the letter (A, B, C or D) that represents the correct answer.
 Each question is allocated two (2) marks.
-Do NOT write anything on this paper.

-- 1. The concept of consistency requires that the nature of and justification for a change in accounting principle and its effect on income be disclosed in the financial statement of the period in which a change is made.
-Which one of following is NOT an example of a change in accounting principle? - A. Change in method of accounting for instalment sales - B. Change in method of inventory pricing - C. Change in depreciation method for non-current assets - D. Change in double entry when recording transactions - 2.
-Which of the following is NOT an accounting technique in public sector? - A. Fund accounting - B. Budgetary accounting - C. Going concern accounting - D. Accrual accounting - 3.
-What is a statement of affairs? - A. This is a statement prepared to determine closing capital - B. This is a statement prepared to determine opening capital - C. This is a statement prepared to determine profit or loss - D. These is a statement prepared to determine assets, liabilities and capital - 4.
-When the owner of a business takes goods from inventory for his personal use, the accounting concept considered is the . - A. Relevance concept - B. Capitalisation concept - C. Monetary measurement concept - D. Entity concept

-5. Which of the following is INCORRECT?
+Do NOT write anything on th is paper • , 1. effec concept of consistency requires that the nature of and justification for a change in accout on income be disclosed in the financial statement of the period in which a change is wing is NOT an example of a change in accounting principle?
+A. Change in method of accounting for instalment sales B. Change in method of inventory pricing C. Change in depreciation method for non-current assets D. Change in double entry when recording transactions (2 marks) 2.
+Whic ch of the following is NOT an accounting technique in public sector?
+A. Fund accounting B. Budgetary accounting C. Going concern accounting D. Accrual accounting (2 marks) 3.
+What t is a statement of affairs?
+A. This is a statement prepared to determine closing capital B. This is a statement prepared to determine opening capital C. This is a statement prepared to determine profit or loss D. These is a statement prepared to determine assets, liabilities and capital (2 marks) 4.
+When is the n the owner of a business takes goods from inventory for his personal use, the accounting ng concept considered A. Relevance concept B. Capitalisation concept C. Monetary measurement concept D. Entity concept (2 marks) 5.
+Whic sh of the following is INCORRECT?
+A. The statement of financial position and statement of profit or loss form part of the fa business inancial statements of B. The statement of financial position illustrates the accounting equation

-- A. The statement of financial position and statement of profit or loss form part of the financial statements of a business - B. The statement of financial position illustrates the accounting equation - C. The statement of profit or loss illustrates the accounting equation - D. The statement of financial position and statement of profit or loss illustrate the financial position and performance of a business (2 marks) - 6.
-Which of the following is NOT a function of the Auditor General? - A. Audit and report on the accounts of the National Assembly, the senate and the county assemblies - B. Audit and report on public debts - C. Audit and report on all companies incorporated in Kenya - D. Audit and report on accounts of all courts
+- The statement of profit or loss illustrates the accounting equation C. - D. The statement of financial position and statement of profit or loss illustrate the financial position and performance of a business (2 marks) - 6.
+Which of the following is NOT a function of the Auditor General? - Audit and report on the accounts of the National Assembly, the senate and the county assemblies A. - Audit and report on public debts В. - Audit and report on all companies incorporated in Kenya C. - (2 marks) D. Audit and report on accounts of all courts